openshift/enhancements/dev-guide/feature-gate.md

 ## Motivation

-Reduce the effort required to add and promote feature gates, to encourage and eventually require using feature gates to introduce new features into OCP.
+Reduce the effort required to add and promote feature gates.

 ### User Stories